Ms. Seton Feeney

 and CST colleagues, to determine the most appropriate evaluation components

-andprocedures for children referred or classified.
-To complete when
+and procedures for students who are referred or classified.
+To complete,

-indicated,initial social/developmental histories or update existing ones, by
+when indicated, initial social/developmental histories or update existing ones

-obtaining familial, developmental and medical data to help identify any
+by obtaining developmental, medical, educational and familial data to help

-academic problem.
-To schedule, facilitate and participate in parent
+To schedule, facilitate and participate in parent meetings, classification

-meetings, classification conferences and coordinate the development and
+conferences and coordinate the development and implementation of

-preparation of Individualized Education Programs (IEPs) for students who are
+Individualized Education Programs (IEPs) for students who are eligible for

 To support classified students and serve their identified needs in the form of

-personnel significant to the child’s well-being at school.
+personnel significant to the student’s well-being at school.
 To monitor the

-implementation of students' IEPs, making sure that goals and objectives
+implementation of students' IEPs, ensuring that programs and services continue

 BEHAVIORAL PLANNING & SUPPORTIVE COUNSELING: